Learning Objectives

 Write a function,

-, that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
-Since all the function will know about the material is the sequence the only way to tell the difference between DNA and RNA is that RNA has the base Uracil ("u"
+dna_or_rna(sequence), that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
+Since all the function will know about the material is the sequence the only way to tell the difference between DNA and RNA is that RNA has the base Uracil ("u") instead of the base Thymine ("t").
+Have the function return one of three outputs:"DNA","RNA", or"UNKNOWN".Copy and paste the following sequence data into your script:

-- Use the function you wrote and a
+sequences = c("ttgaatgccttacaactgatcattacacaggcggcatgaagcaaaaatatactgtgaaccaatgcaggcg", "gauuauuccccacaaagggagugggauuaggagcugcaucauuuacaagagcagaauguuucaaaugcau", "gaaagcaagaaaaggcaggcgaggaagggaagaagggggggaaacc", "guuuccuacaguauuugaugagaaugagaguuuacuccuggaagauaauauuagaauguuuacaacugcaccugaucagguggauaaggaagaugaagacu", "gauaaggaagaugaagacuuucaggaaucuaauaaaaugcacuccaugaauggauucauguaugggaaucagccggguc")- Use the function you wrote and a

-loop to create a vector of sequence types for the values insequences
+forloop to create a vector of sequence types for the values insequences - Use the function and a

-loop to create a data frame that includes a column of sequences and a column of their types - Use the function and
+forloop to create a data frame that includes a column of sequences and a column of their types - Use the function and

-to create a vector of sequence types for the values insequences
+sapplyto create a vector of sequence types for the values insequences - Use the function, and

-to create a data frame that inclues a column of sequences and a column of their types
+dplyrto create a data frame that inclues a column of sequences and a column of their types

 Optional: For a little extra challenge make your function work with both upper and lower case letters, or even strings with mixed capitalization